 A violent repetition of a dance phrase, Mistakes starts on black with distressed sound.
 There's no titles.
-It was inspired by Ornette Coleman's quote, the betrayal of Szrebreniska by the United Nations and a repeated video still sequence, of Fred Astaire falling over in a TV studio.
+It was inspired by the Ornette Coleman quote above, the betrayal of Szrebreniska by the United Nations and a repeated, video still sequence, of Fred Astaire falling over in a TV studio.

-A companion project brief, was delivered at Camberwell College of Arts, Central Saint Martins and London Contemporary Dance School, 1999 – 2004:
+A companion project brief, was delivered at Camberwell College of Arts, Central Saint Martins and London Contemporary Dance School: